Easy and easy, this spicy Red Hot Miso Noodle Bowl is filled with assorted vegetables and perfect for a light & healthy vegan lunch or dinner!

 For the heat in this recipe I’ve used this a chili paste from Huy Fong.
 It’s on my favorites list right now.
 You can also sub in their sriracha if you prefer.
 If you’re not a fan of too much spice, start with a smaller amount than listed and work your way up at serving time.
 You can also use 1 – 2 teaspoons red pepper flakes in place of the chili paste.

-For More Noodle Bowl Inspiration
+More Noodle Bowl Recipes

 - Bok Choy & Wild Mushroom Soba Noodle Bowl